 Non-Administrators link users:

 - Passwords for non-administrator users can only be changed by the calendar administrator.

-- Non-administrator users cannot request a password reset.
+- Non-administrator link users can contact their calendar administrator to request a password reset.

 - Can change their own password and the passwords for all other links in Settings > Sharing.